Earth and Space Science

-Earth science education provides students with an opportunity to teach science at the middle school, junior high, and senior high levels.
+Earth and space science education provides students with an opportunity to teach science at the middle school, junior high, and senior high levels.
 With science teachers becoming more difficult to find, the combined background of earth science, general science, and environmental education, found in Shippensburg’s program, enables the earth science major to be very competitive in the job market.
 Past graduates have been very successful in obtaining jobs in their field.

 Admission and Degree Requirements